Monyancha/nodeTranslator/README.md

 # nodeTranslator
-Developed for freelance customers as part of custom CMS.
+Developed for freelance customers as part of a custom CMS.
 Translate any HTML based page to the available languages within the Yandex API.
 Create new corresponding handlebars / HTML file and GET route for the translated file.
 <br>
 <br>